 Land in Decentraland

-Decentraland is the second most popular crypto game with an all-time volume of $21,772,371.07.
-This game is a virtual reality hosted on the Ethereum blockchain in which users can own Land as crypto collectibles and create, experience, and monetize content and applications.
+This game is a virtual reality hosted on the Ethereum blockchain in which users can own Land as crypto-collectibles and create, experience, and monetize content and applications.

-The main selling point is the idea of permanently owning LAND into a virtual reality and having entire control over it.
-The members of the community control the published content on their portions of land, which is identified by a set of cartesian coordinates (x,y).
+The main selling point is the idea of permanently owning a LAND in virtual reality and having entire control over it.
+The community members control the published content on their portions of land, which is identified by a set of cartesian coordinates (x,y).

 Heroes and items in MyCryptoHeroes

 MyCryptoHeroes is the third most popular crypto game with an all-time volume of $4,401,045.14.
-It is an RPG style game based on the Ethereum Blockchain.
-The game has quick battle cycles and a gameplay that involves creating teams of heroes.
-MyCryptoHeroes makes use of ERC721 tokens to create crypto collectibles in the form of Uncommon Heroes and Original Extension unique items.
+It is an RPG-style game based on the Ethereum Blockchain.
+The game has quick battle cycles and gameplay that involves creating teams of heroes.
+MyCryptoHeroes uses ERC721 tokens to create crypto collectibles in the form of Uncommon Heroes and Original Extension unique items.

 The NFT market and the gaming industry